 Applications may be submitted at any time, as there is no submission deadline.
-The Board may consider proposals at their quarterly meetings in March, June, September and December of each year.
-The Board may also consider proposals during teleconferences, virtual, or in-person meetings outside of the regularly scheduled quarterly meetings.
+The NWMB will consider proposals for funding at their quarterly meetings in March, June, September and December of each year.

-Applications can be submitted in Inuktut or English and must comply with the format, content and submission requirements as specified in the application form.
+Applications can be submitted in Inuktitut or English and must comply with the format, content and submission requirements as specified in the application form.
 An application form can be downloaded from the NWMB's website (www.nwmb.com) or by contacting the NWMB.
 A proposal should be submitted as a mature research plan ready for implementation.
 All details in the application must be current at the time of the submission and must be focused on the current funding year and not the long-term research plans for the project.
 Applicants are responsible for completing the application form checklist and ensuring that their applications are complete.
 NWMB staff may contact applicants to obtain more information concerning their applications during the evaluation process.

 Applications must be submitted by a designated project leader who must take responsibility for the proposed project and the communication of the results.
 The NWMB defines a project leader as an individual who will: (1) be responsible for the direction of the proposed project; (2) assume the administrative and financial responsibility of the project; and (3) receive all related correspondence from the NWMB.
-In submitting a proposal, the organization or individual and project leader are consenting to the application being publicly available.
+In submitting a proposal, the Inuit organization and project leader are consenting to the application being publicly available.

-At the time of submission of an application all obligations regarding previously funded projects involving the Inuit organization, community-based organization, or individual must have been fulfilled to the satisfaction of the NWMB.
+At the time of submission of an application all obligations regarding previously funded projects involving the Inuit organization must have been fulfilled to the satisfaction of the NWMB.
 Such obligations include the provision of progress interim reports, interim financial reports, final financial reports and final reports.
 Any outstanding obligations will be factored into the scoring of the application by NWMB staff and may not be eligible for further funding.
-Applications will be disqualified if the applicant fails to meet all reporting obligations regarding previously funded projects and may not be eligible for future funding.